Merge, analyse and visualize OGGM GCM runs#

 except FileNotFoundError:

-# and we inidcate this by printing a message so the user knows
+# and we indicate this by printing a message so the user knows

 print('No ' + GCM +' run with scenario ' + scen + ' available!')